Best Test Management Tools In 2023

 I would have preferred a better way to organize the test cycles.
 You can re-run tests inside a cycle several times, but only part of the cycle at a time.
 You can make a copy of the cycle as an option, but I used to use the cycles differently.
 However, the cycles in AIO Tests have a unique feature to execute them in offline mode.
 It's done by exporting the cycle into an excel file and then importing it back into the app.

 Speaking about documentation, it's worth mentioning that it's pretty detailed and has many examples.
 I liked the chapter that explains how to make a beautiful dashboard with AIO widgets for thorough test process monitoring.
-Pricing: it's free for teams with up to 10 people but costs 350$ a month for teams with 10-50 people.
+Pricing: it's free for teams with up to 10 people but costs $350/year for teams with 10-50 people.

 - It feels simple, but yet a powerful test management tool.